dmbarbour/wikilon/docs/AboutABC.md

 A *conditional behavior* is the conditional subprogram hold the condition.
 In ABC, we might capture a general form for our conditional behavior as:

         [[onTrue][onFalse]]ai
-        [[onLeft][onRight]]ai
         [[onOpt1][onOpt2]..[onOptK]]ai

-Effectively, we have an enumeration of options, one for each value type in our sum.
-The `ai` suffix will apply this in context of a `(SumType * Env)` program stack.
-The `SumType` may *presumably* modify the environment (e.g. to inject some data), and select one conditional action to further update the environment.
+Presumably, this conditional behavior be applied in context of a `(Sum * Env)` environment where `Sum` selects exactly one conditional path and applies it to a (potentially modified) environment, ultimately producing an `Env'`.
+Unfortunately, it is impossible to infer this assumption from just the conditional behavior.
+For example, where we expect a boolean `[di]` or `[ad]`, we might instead receive `[[ca]aacai]` and perform `onTrue onFalse onTrue onTrue`.

-Unfortunately, without the `SumType` in scope, it's difficult to validate this presumption.
-Most programming languages simplify this issue by introducing a dedicated syntax for conditional behavior - e.g. the `if` statement or pattern-matching `case` expression - from which we can clearly infer the sum type.
+Most programming languages simplify challenges surrounding conditional behavior by introducing a dedicated syntax - an `if` statement or a pattern-matching `case` expression - from which we can both infer the sum type and unify the output types.
+For ABC, we might use an annotations in the same role.
+Consider:

-ABC might leverage annotations for a similar purpose.
+        [[onTrue][onFalse]]{&cond}ai
+        [[onLeft][onRight]]{&cond}ai
+        [[onOpt1][onOpt2]..[onOptK]]{&cond}ai

+Here I propose the `{&cond}` annotation, which asserts we have a tuple of possible actions, that exactly one of those actions will be evaluated based on an external decision, and the rest will be dropped.
+Most importantly, this allows us to infer that the `Env'` output type should unify on all paths.

+Alternatively or additionally we can introduce annotations for widely useful, easily tested sum types like `{&bool}` or `{&opt}` or `{&either}`.

+        type Bool       = True   | False
+        type Opt A      = Some A | None type Either A B = Left A | Right B

+I do not know if the above options are a best choice of annotations.
+But it seems to me that use of annotations is at least an effective approach to support static type inference in context of conditional behavior.

 ### Type Annotations and Declarations